mfb/vozmob/html/sites/all/modules/admin_menu/README.txt

      according to your needs.

   Please bear in mind that admin_menu's output is cached.
-You need to clear your site's cache (probably best using Devel module, or by manually truncating the cache_menu database table) to see any changes of your theme override function.
+You need to clear your site's cache (via administration menu's link to flush caches, admin/settings/performance, or by using Devel module) to see any changes of your theme override function.

 * You can override the font size by adding a line to your stylesheet in your theme like the following: